technicalpickles/homesick/README.markdown

         |-- elisp
         `-- inits

 You may want to symlink only to `castle/home/.config/fooapp` instead of `castle/home/.config` because you already have `~/.config/barapp`.
 In this case, you can use .homesick_subdir.
-Please write "directories you want to look up sub direcoties (instead of just first depth)" in this file.
+Please write "directories you want to look up sub directories (instead of just first depth)" in this file.

-castle/home/.homesick_subdir
+castle/.homesick_subdir

     .config